y4n3k/helloWorld/README.md

 My first repo

-My name is Adam and I am a Master of Disastter
+My name is Adam and I am a Master of Disaster